 The exact 500 rule formula is 500/ (Crop Factor x Focal Length) = Ideal Shutter Speed.

 Some suggest you only divide 500 by your focal length.
-However, to be more accurate, do factor in your camera sensor’s corp factor to the formula.
+However, to be more accurate, do factor your camera sensor’s crop factor into the formula.

 Crop factor per sensor/camera type:

 - Full-frame sensor: 1x

 - APS-C sensor: 1.5-1.6x